cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 > I have added the 2 versions in the samples of the XmlProvider by adding a new <samples> root node and the SampleIsList to true parameter.
 In that case, the XmlProvider skip the first element and consider many child elements to be processed.

-> I have added 2 function : the toResult that add the errorMessage when the element is not present and the orElse ```(<|>)``` function to handle the 2 versions.
+> I have added 2 functions : the toResult that add the errorMessage when the element is not present and the orElse ```(<|>)``` function to handle the 2 versions.
 The prettyprint function display the result

 ## Performance

-FSharp.Data use an erased type provider, so the cost of this abstraction is paid at design time.
+FSharp.Data uses an erased type provider, so the cost of this abstraction is paid at design time.

 When the application is built, all supplied types (like the type Node in our sample) are discarded.